-In situations when a leave of absence is indicated, the Associate Dean for Student Affairs will encourage the student to initiate a voluntary leave of absence.
-If the student declines to do so, the Associate Dean may require an involuntary leave of absence.
-This step will be taken when necessary to protect the safety of the student or other individuals or to preserve the integrity of the University’s learning environment.
+In situations when a leave of absence is indicated, the Associate Dean of Enrollment Management and Student Affairs (EMSA) or designee will encourage the student to initiate a voluntary leave of absence.
+If the student declines to do so, the Associate Dean of EMSA or designee may require an involuntary leave of absence.
+This step will be taken when necessary to protect the safety of the student or other individuals or to preserve the integrity of the learning environment.
 Such a decision may be based on behavior and/or communication that:

 - Harms or threatens harm to the health or safety of the student or others;

-- Causes or threatens to cause significant damage to the property or resources of the University;
+- Causes or threatens to cause significant damage to property or resources;

 - Evidences chronic and/or serious drug or alcohol abuse;

-- Significantly disrupts the functioning of the University community.
+- Significantly disrupts the functioning of the community; and/or

 Condition of Enrollment (COE)

-When circumstances indicate that a leave of absence is not appropriate, the Associate Dean for Student Affairs1 may nevertheless impose certain conditions as a requirement of continued enrollment.
+When circumstances indicate that a leave of absence is not appropriate, the Associate Dean of EMSA or designee may nevertheless impose certain conditions as a requirement of continued enrollment.
 This step will be taken only after consultation with those responsible for oversight of the student’s program of study.

-When the Associate Dean for Student Affairs1 becomes aware, by whatever means, of the potential need for action, the following procedures will be initiated:
+When the Associate Dean of Enrollment Management and Student Affairs (EMSA) or designee becomes aware, by whatever means, of the potential need for action, the following procedures will be initiated:

-- The Associate Dean will contact the student and describe the issues of concern.
+- The Associate Dean of EMSA or designee will contact the student and describe the issues of concern.
 If this discussion alleviates all concerns, no further action is needed.
 Alternatively, procedures outlined below may also be initiated.

-- The Associate Dean may mandate a mental health or physical evaluation of the student.
-The Associate Dean may also specify conditions under which the student is allowed to remain at the University.
-Such conditions will be developed in consultation with others charged with oversight of the student’s academic program and the Director of the Student Assistance Program.
-The Associate Dean will provide written notice to the student when such conditions are mandated.
+- The Associate Dean of EMSA or designee may mandate a mental health or physical evaluation of the student.
+The Associate Dean of EMSA or designee may also specify conditions under which the student is allowed to remain at the University.
+Such conditions will be developed in consultation with others charged with oversight of the student’s academic program, University Health Services, University Mental Health and the Student Assistance Program.
+The Associate Dean of EMSA or designee will provide written notice to the student when such conditions are mandated.

 - If a leave of absence is indicated, and if the student so agrees, procedures governing voluntary leaves of absence shall apply.

-A student seeking re-entry to the curriculum after a voluntary or involuntary leave as described under this policy will undergo a “fitness for return” evaluation by the Student Assistance Program and/or the appropriate health service (University or Occupational Health Services).
-Upon re-entry, the Associate Dean may impose conditions under which the student will be allowed to remain at the University (as described in Section III B).
-The Associate Dean will provide written notice to the student when such conditions are instituted.
+A student seeking re-entry to the curriculum after a voluntary or involuntary leave as described under this policy will undergo a “fitness for return” evaluation by the Student Assistance Program or University Mental Health and/or the appropriate health service (University or Occupational Health Services).
+Upon re-entry, the Associate Dean of EMSA or designee may impose conditions under which the student will be allowed to remain at the School.
+The Associate Dean of EMSA or designee will provide written notice to the student when such conditions are instituted.

-All records related to student leaves of absence and conditions placed on continuing enrollment will be maintained in accordance with applicable law and policy.
+All records related to student leaves of absence and conditions placed on continuing enrollment will be maintained in accordance with applicable law and policy in the Associate Dean of EMSA’s Office.